Bhupesh-V/30-seconds-of-cpp/CONTRIBUTING.md

 Follow this style guide to add sample programs:

 1. Naming Style:
-    Name your program just the same as listed in the header.md file
+   For example if you are demonstrating `erase` in `list` name your file **`erase.md`** and save it in the `list` directory.

+2. For adding Code Snippets in the [`snippets`](https://github.com/Bhupesh-V/30-Seconds-of-cpp/snippets/) directory.
-2. Comment Header:Add the following comment header in every program.The comment header should always be at the top of program.
+   Add the following comment header in every program.
+The comment header should always be at the top of program.
 ```cpp
 /*
     Author : this must be your name ;)